INF-YT/inf-yt.org.uk/mission-statement.md

 ---
-title: Mission Statement of the INF-YT
+title: Mission Statement
-description: The mission statement of the INF-YT Special Interest Group
+description: INF-YT's aims and objectives
 ---

-This document records the current aims and status of the INF-YT.

-We at the [INF-YT](http://inf-yt.org.uk) want two things:
+We at the [INF-YT](http://inf-yt.org.uk) want:

-1. an API providing each student with access to all of their data, held by the university
+1. an API providing each student with access to all their data held by the university
-2. to implement the API in usable student services, demonstrating the power of having access to your data through a programmatic interface
+2. access to open datasets from the university

 In order to provide as much value as possible, both to the university